San Diego State vs. San Jose State NCAA Football Odds, Plays and Insights | October 15, 2021

 San Jose State Stats and Trends

-- This season, the Spartans are winless against the spread when entering a game as an underdog of 8 points or more.
+- This season, the Spartans are winless ATS when entering a game as an underdog of 9.5 points or more.

-- San Jose State's games this year have hit the over on three of six set point totals (50%).
+- San Jose State's games this year have hit the over in 50% of its opportunities (three times in six games with a set point total).

-- When San Jose State records more than 16.6 points, it is 1-2 against the spread and 3-0 overall.
+- When San Jose State puts up more than 16.6 points, it is 1-2 against the spread and 3-0 overall.

-- When San Jose State picks up more than 270.0 yards, the team is 1-3 against the spread and 3-1 overall.
+- San Jose State is 1-3 against the spread and 3-1 overall when the team amasses over 270.0 yards.

-- This year the Spartans have turned the ball over 13 times, four more than the Aztecs' takeaways (9).
+- The Spartans have turned the ball over four more times (13 total) than the Aztecs have forced a turnover (9) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.